bananahackers/store-db/DOCUMENTATION.md

-`weblink`   | just a link to a website, that site is not optimized for kaiOS / ffOS / GerdaROM `hosted`    | hosted app (real app with manifest and made to run on kaiOS) `packaged`  | similar to hosted, but comes in a zip file without auto-updates `priviliged`| same as packaged, but runs with more rights `certified` | basically same rights as system webapps `root`      | runs native software (wallace app for example)
+`weblink`   | just a link to a website, that site is not optimized for kaiOS / ffOS / GerdaROM `hosted`    | hosted app (real app with manifest and made to run on kaiOS) `packaged`  | similar to hosted, but comes in a zip file without auto-updates `privileged`| same as packaged, but runs with more rights `certified` | basically same rights as system webapps `root`      | runs native software (wallace app for example)